GabrielMoreau/project-meta/README.md

-# SoftWare / ProjectMeta - Meta project for Open Data management
+# Project-Meta - Meta project for Open Data management

 Note: The master Git repository in on the [GRICAD Gitlab](https://gricad-gitlab.univ-grenoble-alpes.fr/legi/soft/trokata/project-meta).
 Other Git repository are mirror or fork.